MemberCluster

 of the member-cluster-agent situated in the member cluster, gathers statistics on cluster usage, such as capacity utilization,

-and reports its status based on the HeartbeatPeriodSeconds
+and reports its status based on the HeartbeatPeriodSeconds specified in the CR.
+Meanwhile, the MemberCluster controller

-consolidates agent statuses and marks the cluster as Joined
+consolidates agent statuses and marks the cluster as Joined.

 Leaving the Fleet

-Fleet administrators can deregister a cluster by deleting the MemberCluster
+Fleet administrators can deregister a cluster by deleting the MemberCluster CR.
+Upon detection of deletion events by

 reserved namespace of the member cluster.
 It awaits completion of the “leave” process by the InternalMemberCluster